 With regard to the incision, the exact length and placement depends on how extensive your procedure is.
 However, in most cases, incisions run from hip to hip.

-Although, Dr. Kaufman tries to not use drains during recovery, there is a possibility that a patient may require one or two for the first week.
+Although our doctors try to not use drains during recovery, there is a possibility that a patient may require one or two for the first week.
 You’ll wear a compression garment for approximately six weeks to support and contour the abdominal wall and any areas where liposuction is performed.
 Most people are able to discontinue prescription pain medication and resume light daily activity in about a week.
 You’ll be able to gradually add in more activities over the next several weeks, until about two months after surgery when you should feel fully recovered.

 Risks associated with tummy tucks are those common to most abdominal procedures, including blood clots in the legs, pulmonary embolism, and problems with anesthesia.
 Other potential minor complications are wound healing problems, fluid collection after surgery and numbness in the area of the incision.
 You should also be aware that the ultimate appearance of your scar will be difficult to predict.